 Cart 0

-Attend a class
+Attend a Class

-Stephanie teaches weaving classes to all age groups at schools, organizations and private events.
+Stephanie teaches weaving classes to all age groups at schools, organizations, and private events.

-Book a consultation
+Book a Consultation

-Kalapuya Weaving offers consulting for museums, state and federal agencies, historical institutes, research partnerships and more.
+Kalapuya Weaving offers consulting for museums, state and federal agencies, historical institutes, research partnerships, and more.

 Our Impact